icedman/gjs-wayland-shell/README.md

 # why is gnome-shell required?
 * This shell re-uses some of gnome-shell's dbus interfaces
+* This shell re-uses a lot of gnome-shell's code
 * gnome-shell need not be running